Telegram-Mini-Apps/telegram-apps/apps/docs/docs/launch-params/about.md

 ### `tgWebAppVersion`

-The current Telegram Web Apps version used by the native application.
+The current Telegram Mini Apps version used by the native application.
 This parameter is important to use, for example, before calling the TWA [methods](../apps-communication/methods.mdx) to make sure, they are supported.